OctoPrint/plugins.octoprint.org/_plugins/thespaghettidetective_beta.md

 ## Install and setup

-Setting up The Spaghetti Detective is quite striaghtforward.
+Setting up The Spaghetti Detective is quite straightforward.
 Just install this plugin and follow the steps on the wizard screen and you will be all set.

 ![wizard](/assets/img/plugins/thespaghettidetective_beta/plugin_wizard.png "The Spaghetti Detective Set up Wizard")